DHayes23/Valencia-Tennis/README.md

 ### **Cart - Your Cart - Cart Display**
 Expected Functionality:
 ```
 1. The Cart should display all products and their that have been added to it from the Product Detail pages.
-Data included in the display should include the product's image(if it has one), the procuct's name, size(if the product has sizes) SKU and price.
+Data included in the display should include the product's image(if it has one), the product's name, size(if the product has sizes) SKU and price.
 The quantity of the product(including its size) and the subtotal associated with the specific product/size/quantity combo should also be visible.

 2. Each product should have a button adjustable quantity.

-3. The update button should reinstance the cart when clicked, updating the quantity of a specific product to that indicated in the quantity selector.
+3. The update button should re-instance the cart when clicked, updating the quantity of a specific product to that indicated in the quantity selector.

 4. The Remove button should remove a specific product lineitem from the list of displayed products.
 ```